rmi-mobility-data-science/replicaEVSE/docs/notes.md

 ## LDV
 * ~~Precalc dwell time into main dataset.~~

-* check that the sampling logic is working
+* ~~check that the sampling logic is working~~
+* fix sampling logic: each year the same length still. must be in the row[year] or something.

 * keep track of unused charge through out the day